-The ubiquitousness of delicate orchids is a result of their undeniable beauty and easy-to-care nature.
+The ubiquity of delicate orchids results from their undeniable beauty and easy-going nature.
 Because of the diverse types available, these fascinating blooms convey lots of meanings and often serve as symbols for many cultures across the globe.

 In Ancient Greece, orchids were believed to affect an unborn child’s gender upon conception.
-If the father was to eat large orchid tubers, the child would turn out to be a boy.
-If the mother consumed smaller and thinner tubers, the child would turn out to be a girl.
+If the father were to eat a large orchid tuber, the child would be a boy.
+If the mother consumed smaller and thinner tubers, the child would be a girl.

-Different colors of orchids are representative of different meanings.
+Each different orchid color has a different meaning.
 As with other known white flowers, white orchids are a symbol of purity and innocence.
-They are also often associated with luxury, elegance, and reverence.
+They are also often associated with luxury, elegance, reverence, and fertility.

 Another well-received type is pink orchids.
 These flowers symbolize grace, femininity, and joy.
 Yellow orchids, on the other hand, are a symbol of friendship and the start of something new.

-Purple orchids represent admiration, respect, and royalty, while orange orchids often depict boldness, pride, and positivity.
+A purple orchid represents admiration, respect, and royalty, while the orange orchid often depicts boldness, pride, and positivity.

 Cultural Significance of Orchids

-The flowers of orchids also play important roles in different parts of the world.
+This beautiful flower also plays important roles in different parts of the world.
 Several countries and cities in the world consider orchids as their national flowers.
 One example is Shaoxing, China, which considers orchids as its official flower.

 Likewise, Venezuela regards these delicate beauties as its national flower.
 A specific orchid species, the Cattleya mossiae, is Colombia’s national flower.
-Honduras and Costa Rica also consider orchids as their national flowers – the Rhyncholaelia digbyana for Honduras, while the Guarianthe skinneri for Costa Rica.
+Honduras and Costa Rica also consider orchids as their national flowers – the Rhyncholaelia digbyana for Honduras, and Guarianthe skinneri for Costa Rica.

-Singapore’s national flower is also a part of the orchid family – the Singaporean Orchid, or also called as Princess Aloha orchid, Papilionanthe ‘Miss Joaquim’, or Vanda ‘Miss Joaquim.’
+Singapore’s national flower is also a part of the orchid family – the Singaporean Orchid, also called Princess Aloha orchid, Papilionanthe ‘Miss Joaquim’, or Vanda ‘Miss Joaquim.’

-The black orchid, otherwise known as the Prosthechea cochleata, is Belize’s national flower, while the White Nun orchid (Monja Blanca) is Guatemala’s.
-The Holy Ghost orchid or scientifically known as Peristeria elata, is the national flower of Panama.
+The black orchid, otherwise known as Prosthechea cochleata, is Belize’s national flower, while the White Nun orchid (Monja Blanca) is Guatemala’s.
+The Holy Ghost orchid – scientifically known as Peristeria elata – is the national flower of Panama.

 Whether you’re eyeing orchids to give as a gift or use as home decor, you can find one that complements almost every occasion and celebration.
 The wide array of orchid colors allows you to have lots of choices.

-Thinking of a thoughtful and sincere gift to give to a close friend for her wedding?
-Veer away from the typical, traditional wedding gifts and give newlyweds a small potted white phalaenopsis orchid to let them know you care about what they would like.
+Thinking of a thoughtful and sincere gift to give to a close friend for their wedding?
+Veer away from the typical, traditional wedding gifts and give newlyweds a small potted white phalaenopsis or moth orchid to let them know you care about them.

 Think of this exotic plant’s unique yet fascinating blooms and curved stems.
-They make a great statement piece on any table as home decor, right?
-In addition, these white orchids exhibit elegance with their long-lasting flowers that appear once or twice a year.
+They make a great statement piece on any table as home decor.
+In addition, the white orchid exhibits elegance with long-lasting flowers that appear once or twice a year.

 Orchids as a Housewarming or Hostess Gift

-Thank a homeowner for welcoming you into her home with orchids.
+Thank a homeowner for welcoming you into their home with orchids.
 You could never go wrong with these plants because of the many varieties and colors they offer.

 Orchids as a Get Well Soon Gift

 Giving orchids is a sure way to express thoughtfulness, and what better way to use them than as a gift to wish someone a fast recovery?
-Several orchid types can be used for this purpose, but what suits best is a white phalaenopsis orchid or a green cymbidium orchid.
+Several orchid types can be used for this purpose, but the most common options are white Phalaenopsis orchid or a green Cymbidium orchid.
 These orchids are said to represent good health.

 Miltonia orchids are also a good choice.
 These orchids emit a refreshing fragrance, which makes them an instant air freshener in any room.